-BSc in Information Technology (IT)
+BSc in Information Technology (IT) Undergraduate

 The programme should be of particular relevance if you are working or aspiring to work in the dynamic IT/Software industry, especially if you have no third-level IT qualification or have an IT qualification lower than an honours degree.
-This programme provides students with critical insight into the application of Information Technology to the processes of administration, management and innovation within a range of organisations.
+This programme provides students with critical insight into the application of Information Technology to the processes of management, innovation and administration within a range of organisations.